sumkinstein/dailyquest/Daily-Quest.md

 Day 32 of creating useless commits every other day 💀
 ~~Day 33 of creating useless commits every other day ✔️~~
 Day 34 of creating useless commits every other day 💀
+~~Day 35 of creating useless commits every other day ✔️~~
-Day 35 of creating useless commits every other day ✔️
+Day 36 of creating useless commits every other day ✔️